CS360-Networking-PACU/VSCode_C_Example/README.md

 Save all .json files.

+### Run the build process from the keyboard

 *Control-Shift-B* will run the Default Build Command (runMake from above!)

+### Run the build process and launch the Debugger from the User Interface

 Run/Debugger icon: (bug, triangle) press green triangle at top "(gdb) Launch".

 <img src="images/VSCodeDebugLauncher.png?raw=true"  alight=left width=350>

 Hit "run to next break point" (blue triangle with line)

 <img src="images/VSCodeDebugControls.png?raw=true"  alight=left width=250>

 Ouput shows up in terminal.